B Lee Aultman

 Democracy, Money, and Power

-Aultman, B L. “Injurious Acts: Notes on Happiness from the Trans Ordinary.”
-2019.
+2019a “Injurious Acts: Notes on Happiness from the Trans Ordinary.”
 In “Happiness,” edited by Juliane Roemhild.
 Special issue, Writing from Below.
-Available at https://writingfrombelow.org/happiness/injurious-acts-notes-on-happiness-from-the-trans-ordinary-aultman/

-______.“The Trans Complaint: Contributions to the Disagreement about Desire.”
-2019.
+2019b “The Trans Complaint: Contributions to the Disagreement about Desire.”
 In “Media, Activism, and Social Development,” edited by Bekeh Ukelina.
 Special issue, Wagadu: A Journal of Transnational Women’s and Gender Studies.
 20 (Fall): 86-113.

-______.“Epistemic Injustice and the Construction of Transgender Legal Subjects.”
-2016.
+2016 “Epistemic Injustice and the Construction of Transgender Legal Subjects.”
 In “Epistemic Injustice in Practice,” edited by Franziska Dübgen.
 Special issue, Wagadu: A Journal of Transnational Women’s and Gender Studies.
 15 (Summer): 11-34.

-Aultman, B L., and Paisley Currah.
-2017.
+2017 with Paisley Currah.
 “Politics Outside the Law: Transgender Life and the Challenge of Legibility.”
 In LGBTQ Politics: A Critical Reader, edited by Marla Brettschneider, Susan Burgess and Cricket Keating, 34-53.
 New York: New York University Press.

-Smith, Raymond and Brandon L. H. Aultman.
-2011.
+2011a with Raymond Smith.
 “Depoliticize the Creation of Congressional Districts.”
 In Importing Democracy: Ideas from Around the World to Reform and Revitalize American Politics and Government, by Raymond Smith, 141-149.
-Santa Barbara: Greenwood.
+Santa Barbara: ABC-CLIO.

-______.
-2011.
-“Empower the Courts to Issue Advisory Opinions”.
+2011b _____.“Empower the Courts to Issue Advisory Opinions”.
 In Importing Democracy: Ideas from Around the World to Reform and Revitalize American Politics and Government, by Raymond Smith, 159-166.
-Santa Barbara: Greenwood.
+Santa Barbara: ABC-CLIO.